-Dashlane's single sign-on (SSO) feature allows your users to sign in to their Dashlane vault using their SSO credentials instead of a Master Password.
-Below are instructions to set it up using Okta.
+Dashlane's single sign-on (SSO) feature allows your users to sign in to Dashlane using their SSO credentials instead of a Master Password.
+This article shows you how to set up single sign-on (SSO) with Okta.

 Overview of single sign-on (SSO)

-Today, the Master Password is used as one of the keys to encrypt/decrypt user data.
+Today, Dashlane uses the Master Password as one of the keys to encrypt/decrypt user data.
 Now, with SSO, your users can sign in to their Dashlane vault using their SSO credentials instead of a Master Password.
-Together with Dashlane's SSO Connector, users can sign in with their SSO credentials, all while Dashlane retains its zero-knowledge security architecture.
+Together with Dashlane's SSO Connector, users can sign in with their SSO credentials while Dashlane retains its zero-knowledge security architecture.

-When a user attempts to sign in using SSO, they are redirected to the SSO Connector, which federates to the identity provider.
+When users attempt to sign in using SSO, Dashlane redirects them to the SSO Connector, which federates to the identity provider.

-All user keys are managed by the SSO Connector.
-In order to maintain our patented zero-knowledge security architecture, the SSO Connector needs to be hosted in an environment controlled by your organization.
-The SSO Connector runs on Docker and can be hosted in any environment where Docker is present.
+The SSO Connector manages all user keys.
+To maintain our patented zero-knowledge security architecture, you must host the SSO Connector in an environment controlled by your organization.
+The SSO Connector runs on Docker.
+You can host the SSO Connector in any environment where Docker is present.

 Dashlane specific requirements

 - Dashlane Business (Dashlane Team does not support SSO)